• DAkkS

 Basis of cost calculation

-The basis for calculating the costs of our accreditation service depends on whether the activity in question is statutory or non-statutory.
+The basis for calculating the costs of our accreditation service depends on the location of your organisation.
+Different costs apply depending on whether your organisation is based in Germany or the EU/EEA (statutory) or outside this region (non-statutory).

-In the statutory area (Germany, EU and European Economic Area), the costs for an accreditation are based on the time required for the case.
+In the statutory area (Germany and EU/EEA), the costs for an accreditation are based on the time required for the case.
 The accreditation costs are not calculated using general fees and flat rates.
 They are instead calculated precisely using a time-based fee and stated in a fee notice.

 The legal basis for the calculation of these fees is AkkStelleGebV, the German ordinance on fees for accreditation bodies enacted by the Federal Ministry for Economic Affairs and Climate Action.
 In addition, the calculation of expenses incurred in the case is based on BGebG, the act on fees and expenses for federal services.